GreyZ80/TRS-80-Model-1-character-set-for-TRS-80-Model-II/README.md

 | Character width | 6 | 8 pixels | pixels |
 | Character height | 9 | 10 | pixels |

-The difference in character size allows for true descenders.
+Character width and height inclde the character spacing of 1 pixel.
+The actuals characters are resp 5x7 and 8x9 pixels for the Model 1 and Model II.
+Characters are normally positioned in the upper right corner of the character boxThe difference in character size allows for true descenders.
 It also means that the lower row of blocks in the Tandy graphics have a height of 4 instead of 3 pixels.

 ## Versions
 There is currently (2025) one version of the character generator EPROM.\